Cognitive Architectures for Language Agents: Connections between Language Models and Production Systems

 \section{Connections between Language Models and Production Systems}

 Based on their common origins in processing strings, there is a natural analogy between production systems and language models.
-We first develop this analogy.
-We then review prompting methods, showing that these efforts recapitulate the algorithms and agents based on production systems -- and suggesting that cognitive architectures like those developed for production systems may be usefully applied to LLMs.
+We develop this analogy, then show that prompting methods recapitulate the algorithms and agents based on production systems.
+The correspondence between production systems and language models motivates our use of cognitive architectures to build language agents, which we introduce in Section~\ref{sec:coala}.